dansanderson/m65tool/docs/dev_modules.md

 Each part is described in CamelCase and separated by underscores.
 As a matter of style, this is the only code that uses CamelCase names.

-After the Makefiles are set up (see below), to run all tests:
+After running `makemake.py` to generate `Makefile.am`, to run all tests:

 ```text
 make check